-He is a Professor of Medical Physics at the University of Nottingham and Honorary Consultant Clinical Scientist, Nottingham University Hospitals NHS Trust.
+Alan is a Professor of Medical Physics at the University of Nottingham and Honorary Consultant Clinical Scientist, Nottingham University Hospitals NHS Trust.
 Professor Perkins is also a member of Coeliac UK having been diagnosed with coeliac disease in 2010 after a brief period of acute anaemia.
 This was the first time in his life he had been a patient in the hospital he had worked in for 30 years.
 He brings not only a personal insight into the condition but vast expertise in research, and along with the Board, will help us to work towards a step change in research into coeliac disease.

-Other members of the RSB are:
+Other members of the Research Strategy Board:

 Dr Geoff Barker:

 Retired Professor of OroMaxillofacial Surgery Medicine and Pathology, adjunct Professor of Immunology, Medical Practitioner, co-editor and author of Pharmaceutical Medicine and diagnosed with coeliac disease.